openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 ### ohos.permission.BACKUP

-Allows an application to have backup and restore capabilities.
+Allows an application to use the backup and restore capability.

 **Permission level**: system_basic